 What is the best size for a keeper league?
-Like most other league types, having 10 to 12 teams is ideal.
-It offers a nice balance of two -team divisions or four 3-team divisions.
+Like most other league types, 10 or 12 teams is ideal.
 The more the merrier is a nice phrase, but having more than 12-14 owners dilutes the supply of NFL talent.
 When this happens, some keeper league owners can lose interest.

-It’s essential to keep your league small enough for usable talent to be available for waiver wire pickups during the season, and for enough good players to be available in the draft each year, otherwise owners may become frustrated quickly and not return year-to-year.
+It’s essential to keep your league small enough for usable talent to be available for waiver wire pickups during the season, and for enough good players to be available in the draft each year.
+Otherwise, owners may become frustrated quickly and not return.

 Conversely, if a league has only six or eight teams, there may be too much talent available, and owners may put less effort into their waiver pickups and lineup choices, knowing they’ll have star players at every position in most cases.